KilledByAPixel/LittleJS/README.md

 - Can be imported as a JavaScript module and includes [an example module project](https://killedbyapixel.github.io/LittleJS/examples/module)
 - Compatible with TypeScript and includes [an example TS project](https://killedbyapixel.github.io/LittleJS/examples/typescript)

+## How to use LittleJS

+[You can use the empty example template as a starting point.](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) This file contians just the minimal setup to start the engine.
+You can also download and include [littlejs.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.js) or [littlejs.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.min.js).

+In order to load files like images you will need to run a small web server like http-server on npm.
+I recommend an editor that does this for me automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

+To startup LittleJS, you must create 5 functions and pass them to engineInit.
+A canvas will automatically be created and added to the document.

+- Init - called only once after the engine starts up to setup the game
+- Update - called every frame at 60 frames per second to handle input and update the game state
+- Update Post - called every frame after physics and objects are updated, usually not needed
+- Render - called before objects are rendered, draw anything that appears behind objects
+- Render Post - called after objects are rendered, draw hud and post processing

+## Tutorial

+- [Breakout Tutorial](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/breakoutTutorial) - Shows how to make a simple game from scatch with LittleJS.

 ## Builds

 To easily include LittleJS in your game, you can use one of the 3 pre-built js files.
 These are also built automatically by the build scripts.